-For this reason, good content marketers think in terms of building digital user journeys which begin with search and end in them exchanging their data for something they value.
+For this reason, good content marketers think in terms of building digital user journeys which begin with search and end in the user exchanging their data for something they value.

-Of course once a marketer has captured a lead in this way, then, via nurture campaigns, can guide the lead through the funnel to conversion, or hand the lead over to Sales team as required.
+Of course once a marketer has captured a lead in this way, they can nurture the lead through the funnel, and ultimately hand the lead over to Sales team once qualified.

 Content Marketing definitely works but requires joined up thinking, sound research, great content creation, slick SEO skills and good analytics.
-A well-led B2B Marketing team can work wonders over time, regardless of whether those skills are held in-house or bought in.
+A well-led B2B marketing team can work wonders over time, regardless of whether they are in-house or external.

-Content Marketing does therefore require investment.
-Fortunately a plethora of new methods and tools make it easier to attribute sales/conversions to marketing effort.
+Content Marketing does require investment.
+Fortunately a plethora of new tools make it easier to attribute sales/conversions to marketing effort.
 It's therefore easier to calculate ROI on your content marketing efforts.

 by Dave Brewis, TEN80